A-Khranovsky/TestA/README.md

 ```
-App recives a post, get requests with geografical coordinates, redrects
+App is accepts a post, get requests with geografical coordinates, redrects
-them to Google Geocodding app and responses with human format of geografical
+them to Google Geocoding app and responses with human format of geografical
 location.
 App writes handled info to the DB and can outputs it using region id or
 all stored info.
 ```